blazQ/mpi-word-count/README.md

 | 24         | 1.434171  | 12.810077 |

 Even with what we previously said, the algorithm doesn't show a bad performance at all.
 It manages to have a pretty decent and steady speedup.
 But it's clear how our considerations impact its performance.
 So I wanted to see what would happen If, instead of using all the vCPUs on the machines, I'd only use the actual cores.

-This would mean that, with 3 e2-standard-8 machines, the total number of actual cores would be 12.
-(Be aware of the fact that I only stopped at 24 vCPUs because there's a regional limit on how many vCPUs you can have active)
+Initially the regional limit was 24 vCPUs, but I managed to get it increased to 32 vCPUs, to reach 16 actual cores in my testing.

-Guess what happens when you only use the actual cores, which is -np 4, in this case, for every machine?
-It literally flies.
+When you only use the actual cores, which is -np 4, in this case, for every machine, it literally flies.

 ![Strong Scaling](data/imgs/cores_strong_scaling_dark.png#gh-dark-mode-only)
 ![Strong Scaling](data/imgs/cores_strong_scaling_light.png#gh-light-mode-only)